MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### When?

-This will be required for WHCP 2021
+This will be required for WHCP 2021.
+See WHCP requirements for further details.

 ### Why?